syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Digital%20Signature/Adding-a-signature-validation-appearance-in-a-PDF/).

 ## Adding a timestamp in digital signature

 Essential PDF allows you to add timestamp in the digital signature of the PDF document.
 The following code example explains the same.